mahidhar/sc25_k8s_tutorial/2_scheduling_hands_on.md

         cpu: 100m
     command: ["sh", "-c", "sleep 10000"]
 ```
 Where did the pod land?
-Is it on one of the us-central zones?
+Is it on one of the us-central region nodes?
 Clear up the pod and then lets try a zonal case.
 Lets pick one of the zones (fullerton)

 ###### test-zone.yaml:
 ```yaml